aaronlohner/comp598-project/README.md

 This repository contains the code and report for a project aimed at making sense of discussions regarding COVID-19 on Twitter.

 ## Usage
 Follow the steps in the sections below to conduct the experiments as described in the report with your own tweet data.
-Alternatively, see the [Generate Analytical Information](https://github.com/aaronlohner/comp598-project#generate-analytic-information) section to use the data provided.
+Alternatively, see the [Generate Analytical Information](https://github.com/aaronlohner/comp598-project#generate-analytical-information) section below to use the data provided.

 ### Obtain New Tweets
 1. Create a [Twitter Developer Account](https://developer.twitter.com/en) with elevated access.